Telephone numbers in Australia: Mobile phones

-Within Australia, mobile phone numbers begin with 04 or 05 – the Australian national trunk code 0, plus the mobile indicator 4 or 5 – followed by eight digits.
+Within Australia, mobile phone numbers begin with 04 – the Australian national trunk code 0, plus the mobile indicator 4 – followed by eight digits.
 This is generally written as 04XX XXX XXX within Australia, or as +61 4XX XXX XXX for an international audience.
-Whilst this format may be viewed as incorrect, it is the result of mobile carriers advertising numbers in such a way so as to clearly identify the owning telco prior to mobile number portability, introduced on 25 September 2001.
+This format is the result of mobile carriers advertising numbers in such a way so as to clearly identify the owning telco prior to mobile number portability, introduced on 25 September 2001.
 Prior to MNP, mobile operators generally reserved number ranges in blocks of 04 xy z.

-The xy-digit codes (sometimes xy z) are allocated per network, although with the introduction of number portability, there is no longer a fixed relationship between the mobile phone number and the network it uses.
+The xy-digit codes (sometimes xy z) are allocated per network.
+Since the introduction of number portability, there is no longer a fixed relationship between the mobile phone number and the network it uses.

-In 2015 the 05 prefix (other than 0550) was also reserved for digital mobile phones as a part of the Telecommunications Numbering Plan 2015.
-However, as of 2019 no numbers have been allocated with this prefix.
+In 2015, prefix 05 (other than 0550) was also reserved for digital mobile phones as a part of the Telecommunications Numbering Plan 2015.
+However, as of 2024 no numbers have been allocated with this prefix.

-Within Australia, mobile numbers must always be dialed with all 10 digits, regardless of the caller's location.
+Within Australia, mobile numbers must always be dialed with all ten digits, regardless of the caller's location.

 Geographic numbers

-Geographical areas are identified by the first few digits of the local number:
+Geographical areas are identified by the area code and the first few digits of the local number.
+The codes include the trunk prefix for long-distance calling.